 Babes Pregnancy Crisis Support

 As mums ourselves, we know how tricky pregnancy and motherhood can be, even with a ton of support from our nearest and dearest.
-Sadly, for pregnant teens in Singapore, sometimes the support is just not there, so these young women can end up feeling estranged and marginalised which in turn can lead to desperation and drastic decision making.
+Sadly, for pregnant teens in Singapore, sometimes the support is just not there, so these young women can end up feeling estranged and marginalised which in turn can lead to desperation and drastic decision-making.
 Babes Pregnancy Support was set up in 2005 and provides information, support, assistance and guidance services for teenage girls faced with a pregnancy crisis.
 It runs a 24-hour helpline where a friendly voice will be available at all times via either SMS or a phone call, and volunteers are needed right now to help continue this life-line to those who need it.
-Volunteers are also welcome with open arms to provide pre and post-natal care, assist in the running of workshops for teen mums (and dads), help boost publicity for Babes, or join the befriending programme to lend an understanding ear and a big hug to the girls who need it.
+Volunteers are also welcome with open arms to provide pre and post-natal care, assist in the running of workshops for teen mums (and dads), help boost publicity for Babes, or join the befriending program to lend an understanding ear and a big hug to the girls who need it.

 Babes Pregnancy Crisis Support, e. firstname.lastname@example.org; www.babes.org.sg